 Twelve most wanted fugitives thought to be hiding in Spain named

-The list includes two wanted murderers accused of killing members of rival criminal gangs.
+List includes two wanted murderers accused of killing members of rival criminal gangs

 The top 12 most wanted British criminals thought to be hiding in Spain have been named by law enforcement in a bid to flush them out.